cesine/AndroidOpenCVforHackathons/README.md

 Step 6:
 --------
-Figure out how the heck it works, by quickly looking at the diffs in the issues of Milestone UpAndRunning:
+Figure out how it works, by quickly looking at the diffs in the issues of Milestone UpAndRunning:

 https://github.com/AndroidImageProcessing/AndroidOpenCVforHackathons/issues?sort=created&direction=desc&state=closed&milestone=1